dailycred/dailycred/README.md

 The Dailycred ruby gem is everything you need to get off the ground running with robust authentication.
 It includes an [omniauth](https://github.com/intridea/omniauth) provider and a generator to create necessary models and controllers.
 The generated authentication structure is inspired by [nifty-generators](https://github.com/ryanb/nifty-generators).

+If you are using a rails project that already has authentication, check out this post about [integrating Dailycred with an existing rails project](https://www.dailycred.com/blog/15/how-to-integrate-dailycred-with-an-existing-rails-project).

 If you'd rather only communicate with Dailycred through OAuth and provide your own authentication controllers and models, you can use the [omniauth_dailycred](https://github.com/dailycred/omniauth_dailycred) gem.

 ##Installation